 Priority Levels:

-- Open: Newly created ticket awaiting assignment or initial review
+- Open: New ticket awaiting assignment or review

 Assignment and Workflow